Project: Dupplin Solar Farm

 - A community benefit package will be available for locals to spend according to their own priorities, throughout the lifespan of the project.

-- As Dupplin Solar and BESS Farm capacity exceeds 50MW, it is deemed ‘nationally significant’.
+- As Dupplin Solar Farm capacity exceeds 50MW, it is deemed ‘nationally significant’.
 Consent will be sought from the Scottish Government’s Energy Consents Unit in early 2025.

 Community benefit

-Dupplin Solar & BESS Farm will generate an annual community benefit fund worth £500 for every megawatt (MW) of export capacity on site, equating to £48,750 per annum for the project life.
+Dupplin Solar Farm will generate an annual community benefit fund worth £500 for every megawatt (MW) of export capacity on site, equating to £48,750 per annum for the project life.

 To find out more about how community benefits can be managed please visit: https://localenergy.scot/community-benefits-toolkit/